opdavies/oliverdavies.uk/source/_posts/2010-04-05-style-drupal-6s-taxonomy-lists-php-css-and-jquery.md

 ---
 title: Style Drupal 6's Taxonomy Lists with PHP, CSS and jQuery
+excerpt: Getting started with Drupal theming by styling Drupal’s taxonomy lists.
 tags:
   - drupal-6
   - drupal-planet
   - drupal-theming
   - taxonomy
-use: [posts]
 ---
-{% block excerpt %}
 Whilst developing this, and other Drupal websites for clients, I decided that I wanted to categorise content using the taxonomy system.
 However, I wasn't happy with the way that Drupal displayed the terms lists by default, and I started comparing this to other websites that I look at.

 To start with, I wanted to have something that described what the list was displaying - like in the second example above.
 I wanted to have the words 'Posted in' displayed before the list of terms.
 To do this, I had to edit the node template file that exists within my theme folder (sites/all/themes).
 As I only wanted this change to affect my Blog posts, the file that I needed to change is **node-blog.tpl.php**

 I scrolled down until I found the piece of code that displayed the terms list:
-{% endblock %}

-{% block content %}
 ```language-php
 <?php if ($terms): ?>
   <div class="terms terms-inline">